hbkang0823/fmda/README.md

 Last modified on 27-Feb-2018

 # HOW TO USE:
-1. Unzip 'fdaM.zip' and need to include it as './fdaM'.
+1. Download 'fdaM.zip' from http://www.psych.mcgill.ca/misc/fda/downloads/FDAfuns/Matlab/ and unzip it.
+It is important to include the codes in './fdaM' for the 'example.R' to run.

-2. Run 'example.R' to follow the process.
+2. Run 'example.R' to see the process.
 It will run 'setup.R' which automatically installs all dependent R packages.
 Overall, code uses 1) R and 2) MATLAB (server connected from R).

 # REFERENCES: